purduesigbots/pros-docs/v5/getting-started/linux.rst

    :code:`tar -xjvf gcc-arm-none-eabi-X-20XX-qX-update-linux.tar.bz2`:.
    The Xs should be replaced with those present in the name of the file you downloaded.
-3. Add this line to your :code:`.bashrc` file (if using bash), replacing :code:`<your user>` with your username: :code:`export PATH=$PATH:/home/<your user>/gcc-arm-none-eabi-8-2019-q3-update/bin/`.
+3. Add this line to your :code:`~/.bashrc` if using bash, replacing :code:`<your user>` with your username: :code:`export PATH=$PATH:/home/<your user>/gcc-arm-none-eabi-8-2019-q3-update/bin/`.
    If you are using a shell other than bash, refer to that shell's documentation for how and where to add entries to your PATH when logging in.